roq-messaging/RoQ/README.md

 You are ready to run your first ROQ cluster on amazon !
 Run the following script:
 ```
-ansible-playbook "PATH TO ROQ"/roq-deployment/ --skip-tags "demonstration"
+./"PATH TO ROQ"/roq-deployment/amazon/startCluster.sh
 ```

-Note: If you run several times this script, the instances number stay fixed to the values that you set in the config file.
+Note: If you run several times this idempotent script, the instances number stay fixed to the values that you set in the config file.

 Your cluster is ready !